Ph4l4nx/Compromised-machine/README.md

 * In order to search magic numbers (4D 5A) in non-executable file extensions: Get-Content .\file –Encoding Byte | Format-Hex

+* To detect shellcodes, we need to search for the following hex values: "8B EC".

 * Base64 (1024chars) content in a file: Get-Content .\file | Select-String '[A-Za-z0-9\/\+]{1024,}[=]{0,2}'